 by Steve Hindi, SHARK Founder and President

-First published in Animal People, May 1996
+First published in Animal People and edited by Merritt Clifton, May 1996

 I first fished at age five, with my brother Greg, who is one year younger.
 Each of us caught a perch out of a lake in St. Paul, Minnesota.
 Fascinated, we watched the two perch swim around in a small bucket until first one and then the other died.
 I don't remember what happened to their bodies, but I know they were not large enough to eat.
 Perch are plentiful, and easy to hook, and are therefore considered to be a good species for practice fishing.
 Many members from both sides of my family were fishers, as well as hunters, trappers, and ranchers.
 A couple of dead perch didn't rate much concern.
 Like most children, we learned what we were taught, setting aside whatever qualms we may have felt.

 Our mother raised us to care for cats and dogs, and we regularly took in strays, despite housing project rules which forbade it.
 However, we were told that fish had no feelings, and we killed them with abandon.
 Our first decade or so were spent pursuing panfish, as they were prevalent around the lakes we were able to walk to.
 Sometimes family members and friends drove us to other lakes.
 On a good day we would fill up buckets or stringers of sunfish, crappies, bullheads and perch.
 Sometimes they were eaten, and sometimes they were simply thrown away.
 The most important thing was the acquisition: the victory.

 Alone Against the Rodeo

 Click here to watch the award-winning 2001 30-minute investigative documentary, Alone Against the Rodeo, which tells the story of Steve's efforts to expose rodeo cruelty.
 The film won the Brigitte Bardot International Award for its hard-hitting story of cruelty and corruption in the world of American rodeos.